andrewjoeprince2/prince_a_node-app/README.md

-# Andrew Prince - Chat App
+# Andrew Prince - Video App
 ### Group A - MMED-3012

 Using Node and Express, I have built a Roku video streaming application which allows users to filter through genres.